mdavidson9/docs.balsamiq.com/content/jira/Cloud/transition-guide.md

 That's it!

 You can now take advantage of all the new Balsamiq Mockups 3 for JIRA Cloud goodness!
-See the [full user guide here](../user-guide-cloud).
+See the [introduction here](../intro/).

 ---